ksga/mySensors/NodeManager/README.md

-Get Nodemanager working with my BME280 board
+Trying to get Nodemanager working with my BME280 board